Marko-S-O/SimpleGymTracker/UserInstructions.md

 Data refresh is triggered by clicking the icon ⟳ in the top-right corner of the app.

 **Intended use**: If a user submits data from one device and wants to make it available in another one, it needs to be done using the data refresh.
-Typical use case is setting up a workout beforehand using web UI and later taking it into use in the phone at gym.
+Typical use case is setting up a workout beforehand using the web UI and later taking it into use in a phone at gym.

 **Data merging** rules: See section Data Storage for rules of data merging between local and server storages.